verb (commits, committing, committed)[with object]

 - A woman named Slava Denisov was committed to a psychiatric hospital for collecting signatures on a petition against the war.

 - This was his last public appearance before he was committed to a psychiatric hospital on Sunday.

 - A vagrant who lived rough for a time in Stromness was committed to a psychiatric hospital on Friday, after a sheriff in Wick rejected a plea to grant the man the freedom to return to his nomadic lifestyle in Orkney.

-- 3.5Refer (a legislative bill) to a committee.More example sentences
+- 3.4Refer (a parliamentary or legislative bill) to a committee.More example sentences

 - I happily commit this bill to the select committee.